Table of Contents

 - This program was launched on October 20, 2022.

 - VIHFA program is for low-income homeowners, whereas VI Slice is for moderate income homeowners.
 VI Slice also allows for the inclusion of up to two (2) rental units with the primary residence.
-Further, VI Slice residency requirements are different than the VIHFA residency requirements.
+Further, VI Slice residency requirements are different from that of the VIHFA’s.

 PROGRAM USES

-- With VI Slice, you can use the funds to buy a home (and rehabilitate a home, if required), to construct a home on land owned or purchased, or to pay towards the down payment and/or closing cost.
+- With VI Slice, you can use the funds to purchase a home (and rehabilitate, if required), to construct a home on land owned or to be acquired, or to assist with the down payment and/or closing costs.

 https://www.huduser.gov/portal/datasets/fmr/fmrs/FY2023_code/select_Geography.odn